deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 }
 ```

 Now is time to put it all together.
 We **scan our postfix expression one symbol at a time** and store the context in a stack. **The stack contains NFAs**.

-If we scan a character - we construct a character-NFA and push it to the stack.
-If we scan an operator, we pop from the stack, apply in on the NFA(s) and push the resulting NFA back to the stack.
+1) When we scan a character - we construct a character-NFA and push it to the stack.
+2) When we scan an operator, we pop from the stack, apply this operation on the NFA(s) and push the resulting NFA back to the stack.

 ```javascript
 function toNFA(postfixExp) {